myseq/myseq.github.io/content/posts/epss_cisa_kev.md

 ## Understanding EPSS

-The **FIRST EPSS** Model uses threat intelligence data and machine learning to produce a daily probability score for a given CVE.
+The FIRST [EPSS Model][epss_model] uses threat intelligence data, AI and machine learning to produce a daily probability score for a given CVE.
 The system evaluates the near-term risk based on technical attributes, code availability, and multi-vendor sensor data.

+> EPSS is utilizing algorithm like XGBoost that are built upon statistical models.

  - **EPSS Score**: The probability (from 0% to 100%) that a vulnerability will face an exploit attempt within the upcoming 30 days.
  - **EPSS Percentile**: Measures how the risk of a specific CVE ranks against all other tracked vulnerabilities.